MartinKuracka/notes-api-server/README.md

 # notes-api-server

 This server is to be used in conjunction with notes-API-app.
 It has to be downloaded, initialised and run locally in order for it to function as intended - because it also includes mock DB for getting/submitting/editing/deleting notes.
-Server is statically set to PORT 3333, if You require different port, You can change it inside the ``server.js`` file.
+Server is statically set to run on port 3333, if You require different port, You can change it inside the ``server.js`` file.

 # Install istruction